No winter this season, an attempt to take advantage of it.

 To give my seedlings a bit of a better chance I used some jam jars as a DIY Cloche.
 So far they look great, I lift them up nearly daily to let in some fresh air.
 I don’t know if that is something I need or should do, but… 🙂

-Temperature have been between 4-6 degrees Celcius, but a couple of nights we’ve had some frost.
+Temperature has been between 4-6 degrees Celcius, but a couple of nights we’ve had some frost.
 I’ve seen

 February 2020